Downton Abbey: Filming locations

 Byfleet Manor in Surrey is used as the location for the Dower house, home to Violet, Dowager Countess of Grantham, while West Wycombe Park in Buckinghamshire is used for the interior scenes of Lady Rosamund's London residence in 35, Belgrave Square.
 A house in Belgrave Square is used for exterior shots.

 Inveraray Castle in Argyll, Scotland, doubled as "Duneagle Castle" in the 2012 Christmas special.

 Greys Court near Henley-on-Thames in Oxfordshire was used as the family's secondary property, which they proposed moving into and calling "Downton Place" due to financial difficulties in series three.
 Also in the third series, Bates's prison scenes were filmed at Lincoln Castle in Lincolnshire.

 Horsted Keynes railway station in Sussex is used as Downton station.
 The station is part of the heritage Bluebell Railway.

 Bridgewater House in the St James area of London served as the exterior facade of Grantham House, the family's London home, while the interior scenes were shot in Basildon Park in West Berkshire.

 Hall Barn in Beaconsfield, Buckinghamshire featured as Loxley House, the home of Sir Anthony Strallan.

 In the 2013 Christmas special, Lancaster House in London stood in for Buckingham Palace.

 Alnwick Castle, in Northumberland, was the filming location used for Brancaster Castle in the 2014 and 2015 Christmas specials, which included filming in Alnwick Castle's State Rooms, as well as on the castle's grounds, and at the nearby semi-ruined Hulne Abbey on the Duke of Northumberland's parklands in Alnwick.

 The 2019 film of Downton Abbey uses many of the television locations such as Highclere Castle and Bampton, as well as exterior shots filmed at Beamish Museum.
-The North York Moors Railway was used for railway scenes.
+The North Yorkshire Moors Railway was used for railway scenes.

-International locations

-Internationally, scenes were also shot in: